 We continued our New York travel with a stop at all-vegan shoe store, Moo Shoes.
 I got some much-needed kitty therapy by way of their friendly in-store kitty cat.

-(Moo Shoes recently opened an L.A. location as well.
+(Moo Shoes has an L.A. location as well.
 Those SoCal locals are so lucky!)

 SoHo & Pearl River